quiquee/obc-docs/protocol-spec.md

     repeated string args  = 2;
 }
 ```

 **Definition of fields:**
 - `chaincodeID` - The chaincode source code path and name.
 - `ctorMsg` - Function name and argument parameters to call.
-- `timeout` - Time in millis to execute the transaction.
+- `timeout` - Time in milliseconds to execute the transaction.
 - `confidentialityLevel` - Confidentiality level of this transaction.
 - `secureContext` - Security context of the transactor.
 - `metadata` - Any data the application wants to pass along.